-- Clothes and/or accessories depicting or encouraging use of illegal drugs, alcohol, violence, sex or gangs. - Clothes and/or accessories bearing vulgar inappropriate or suggestive text or logos. - Shorts, pants, skirts, or long shirts with wording printed across the derriere. - Shoes with cleats or wheels. - Slippers, sandals, clogs or any other footwear lacking full foot support. - Baseball caps, visors, or any other hat worn indoors. - Indiscreet clothing such as crop tops, tube tops, halter tops, see-through tops, shirts that reveal the midriff area, clothing with spaghetti straps, swimsuits, miniskirts that fail to reach midway between the knee and the hip, shorts that barely cover a child's bottom or clothes that fail to cover underwear.
+- Clothes and/or accessories depicting or encouraging use of illegal drugs, alcohol, violence, sex or gangs. - Clothes and/or accessories bearing vulgar inappropriate or suggestive text or logos. - Shorts, pants, skirts, or long shirts with wording printed across the derriere. - Shoes with cleats or wheels. - Slippers, sandals, clogs or any other footwear lacking full foot support. - Baseball caps, visors, or any other hat worn indoors. - Indiscreet clothing such as: - o Tops: - Shirts that reveal the midriff area or bra/bra straps, crop tops, tube tops, halter tops, seethrough tops - o Bottoms: - Skirts that fail to reach midway between the knee and the hip, shorts that do not cover a child's bottom or clothes that fail to cover underwear

 Violating the dress code will result in a call to parents or guardians to bring a change of clothes, or a tee shirt will be loaned to the student for the day.
-Repeated violations will result in progressive disciplinary actions.
+Repeated violations will result in progressive disciplinary action.
 The dress code will remain in effect during special events (events during school hours such as an assembly, or after hours such as Open House).